 I’m lecturing a rad MOOC!
 It’s called Sherlock Holmes and the Internet of Things (IoT) and because of its experimental setup we renamed MOOC a Massive Online Offline Collaboration.
 The MOOC itself is an ongoing prototype developed and run by Learn Do Share at Columbia University.
 With meet-ups in close to 20 cities, 1000+ collaborators from over 60 countries, the pilot MOOC creates a massive connected crime scene consisting of smart storytelling objects.
 Teams take on roles from the novel to create, design, build and test prototypes in local and global groups.
 They explore the ethical and political implications of IoT.
 By creating shared assets collaborators raise questions on shared authorship and ownership, which ultimately leads them to engage with new concepts.

-We’re working on a co-ethnographic documentation, so there’s more content to come.
 Here‘s an overview of the program.

 For the MOOC that I lecture in (Sherlock and the Internet of Things) I created two short vids.
 The focus is on a few interrelated topics I have been researching for a while.
 Here’s the second vid and a short intro below.